openshift/origin-aggregated-logging/kibana/README.md

 |`KIBANA_DEFAULTAPPID`|`kibana.defaultAppId`|

 ## Required Headers
-Kibana must whitelist the following variables in order to integrate with the Openshift Logging Stash:
+Kibana must whitelist the following variables in order to integrate with the Openshift Logging Stack:
 * authorization
 * x-forwarded-for
 * x-proxy-remote-user